elvisjs/spring-mvp-lab/README.md

 After talking with developers around us, many backend developers also have the same puzzles, and the frontend developers like the wasm idea, so we decide to make it happen.

+## Teammates
+> Are you looking for any teammates?
+If so, please indicate what skills or roles you seek.

+We need teammates who:

++ Have the knowledge of both frontend and wasm(Developer)
++ Have good English reading and writing skills including video editing(Marketing Specialist)

 ## Work Plan
+> Describe your work plan. *

 Competitors